input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 surprising given the missing optimizer and compactor).

 But in the process of disabling those tests we've laid a good path forward.
-We've added more precise properties to the test suite which indicate the required features to run each test.
-So when we will implement some feature, it will be painless to re-enable all its tests.
+We've added more precise properties to the test suite, which indicate the required features to run each test.
+So when we implement some feature, it will be painless to re-enable all its tests.
 In addition, failing tests now have proper tickets in GHC's GitLab.

 We've spent some time trying to run the test suite on CI but this work wasn't ready in time to be included in the initial commit with the rest of the backend.